 These books have been vital for shaping my mental models in ways that have helped me to build systems such as sled.

-In addition to significantly increasing your credibility among peers, using the following links will help to support the project.
+In addition to significantly increasing your credibility among peers, using the following links will help to support the project, as they are Amazon Associates links that send a kickback to the project.
+As an Amazon Associate I earn from qualifying purchases.

 This book is pretty extreme, and you’re likely to disagree with some of the specifics of human developmental psychology that it goes into.
 But there are a ton of random interesting thoughts scattered throughout the book.
 In particular, this book introduced me to e-prime, which has helped me to significantly remove ambiguity from technical discussions and notes that I take for myself.
 Generally, by being precise (especially by avoiding the verb to-be) and providing accurate context, we can improve the quality of our understanding and communication.
 It’s the strangest book on this list.